K 12 Education Visa Sponsorship Jobs in Maryland

 Which visa types are most common for K-12 education jobs in Maryland?

-The H-1B is the most common visa for K-12 teachers in Maryland, applying to specialty occupation roles that require at least a bachelor's degree in a relevant field.
-The J-1 Exchange Visitor visa is also widely used, particularly through teacher exchange programs that place international educators in underserved schools.
+The H-1B visa is the most common visa for K-12 teachers in Maryland, applying to specialty occupation roles that require at least a bachelor's degree in a relevant field.
+The J-1 visa Exchange Visitor visa is also widely used, particularly through teacher exchange programs that place international educators in underserved schools.
 Some districts work with both categories depending on the subject area and candidate's home country.

 Which cities in Maryland have the most K-12 education visa sponsorship jobs?